 First, this analysis calculates pure premiums for various amount-of-insurance ranges, and relates them to a selected base pure premium.
-The assumed base amounts of insurance are \$20,000, \$2,000, and \$5,000 for the structures, adjacent structures, and personal effects coverages, respectively.
-These base amounts are identical to those underlying the concurrent MH(C) rate filing.
-Second, for each coverage, the analysis fits a line to the indicated pure premium relativities at the weighted midpoint of the AOI range, and relates the resulting fitted pure premiums to the fitted base pure premium to produce the revised relativities.
+The assumed base amount of insurance is \$25,000 for the owners forms.
+This base amounts is identical to that underlying the concurrent MH(F) rate filing.
+Second, the analysis fits a line to the indicated combined owners forms 2 & 3 pure premium relativities at the weighted midpoint of the AOI range, and relates the resulting fitted pure premiums to the fitted base pure premium to produce the revised relativities.
 Finally, interpolated AOI relativities were generated for other AOIs, which correspond to entries in the current rating tables.